RealOrangeOne/theorangeone.net/content/posts/my-stack-2018/index.md

 My email client has stayed the same.
 There really is nothing close to [Thunderbird](https://www.thunderbird.net/en-GB/) on Linux!
 Mailspring does look nice, but it's still not quite feature-complete for my needs.
 And the fact Thunderbird is also a calendar app is quite useful too!

 # RSS
 It might seem outdated, but I still quite like RSS.
-For me, it acts as a nice way to read content from various sources, all in 1 place.
+For me, it acts as a nice way to read content from various sources, all in one place.
 I can also use it to watch YouTube videos, without having to deal with YouTube itself!
 [FreshRSS](https://www.freshrss.org/) is my aggregator of choice, with [FeedReader](https://jangernert.github.io/FeedReader/) as the desktop client.
 I tried [Tiny Tiny RSS](https://tt-rss.org/), but the UI didn't work for me.

 # Mobile Podcast Player